What are red flags in back pain?

 Recovery and prevention

-Once you’ve been assessed and are confident there are no red flags, the focus shifts to recovery and preventing future episodes.
+Once you have been assessed and are confident there are no red flags, the focus shifts to recovery and preventing future episodes.

-Avoid remaining hypervigilant: While it’s important to know the red flags, don’t become so anxious about back pain that you avoid normal activity.
-Most back pain is not serious, and remaining active promotes recovery.
+- Avoid remaining hypervigilant: While it is important to know the red flags, do not become so anxious about back pain that you avoid normal activity.
+Most back pain is not serious, and remaining active promotes recovery.β

 .png)